oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 ### 1.1.3 Defining Information

-Formally, information is the unexpected data, or entropy, contained in a document.
+Formally, information is the unexpected data, or entropy, contained in a document, file, or message.
 When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known *a priori* by the sender(s) and receiver(s).
 If the serialization is non-canonical, any